Andreas Scheuer: Career in national politics

 From 1999 to 2001, Scheuer served on the JU's national board.
 From 2001 to 2003 he was a member of the JU board in the state of Bavaria.
 In 2001, Scheuer was also elected to the CSU district executive Lower Bavaria, from 2003 to 2007 he was district chairman of JU Lower Bavaria.
 In the 2003 election he joined the CSU district board of Passau City.
 From 1998 to 1999, he was an employee of Bavarian Minister President Edmund Stoiber.
 In 2002, he was also elected to the Passau city council.
+He gave up that seat in October 2024.

 Member of the German Parliament, 2002–present

 In 2009, Scheuer initiated a cross-party group for the protection of antique cars.

 In the negotiations to form a Grand Coalition of Chancellor Angela Merkel's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democrats (SPD) following the 2013 federal elections, Scheuer was part of the SPD delegation in the working group on transport, building and infrastructure, led by Peter Ramsauer and Florian Pronold.

-In 2020, the Bundestag launched an inquiry about the minister implication in autobahn toll affairs.
+In 2020, the Bundestag launched an inquiry about the minister's implication in autobahn toll affairs.
 The opposition parties in the Bundestag accuses Scheuer of breaking the law and making massive mistakes.
 Scheuer's ministry is said to have broken budgetary and public procurement law when concluding the multi-billion dollar contracts with the operators and "deliberately deceived" the Bundestag about the real costs of the car toll.

 Since the 2021 elections, Scheuer has been serving on the Committee on European Affairs.

+In May 2023, Scheuer drew criticism after he alongside fellow CSU MPs Dorothee Bär and Florian Hahn visited Florida to meet with Governor Ron DeSantis, due to DeSantis' perceived anti-LGBT stances.

+In January 2024, Scheuer announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.